leeib3041/AVL-Trees/README.md

 Play with the code and compare the timings you get when changing the parameters `tot`, `min`, `max`.
 What do you notice?
 Describe the parameters you used, the results you got and how they relate to what studied in class.

 [Put your answer here.]
+The biggest difference maker seems to be with the variable "tot".
+Since tot determines the size of the tree, just multiplying by 10 took over 1 second longer going from 1000 to 10000 to build the tree.
+This was the biggest factor in how long it took my code to excute.
+Min and Max didn't make quite the signaficant difference in time, relative to changing tot.

+This relates to what we did in class because based on the value we changed it to, we can see the effect of the time complexity.
+The original values in tot made my program run a long time.
+I would say that's going towards the relm of worse case scenario.